hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    Like other elements in Blender, curve control points and handles can be moved, rotated, or scaled as described in :doc:`Basic Transformations </scene_layout/object/editing/transform/introduction>`.
-To Sphere, Shear, Warp, Bend, Push/Pull, Warp, Randomize The transform tools are described in the :doc:`Transformations </modeling/meshes/editing/mesh/transform/index>` sections.
+To Sphere, Shear, Bend, Push/Pull, Warp, Randomize
+   The transform tools are described in the :doc:`Transformations </modeling/meshes/editing/mesh/transform/index>` sections.
 Move/Scale Texture Space